ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 When looking at family history, it’s also important to consider your father’s side of the family.
 Your father’s side is equally important as your mother’s side in determining your personal risk for developing breast cancer.

 Inherited risk/genetic predisposition.
-There are several inherited genes linked with an increased risk of breast cancer, as well as other types of cancer.
-BRCA1 or BRCA2 are the most common known mutations.
+There are several inherited genetic mutations linked with an increased risk of breast cancer, as well as other types of cancer.
+BRCA1 or BRCA2 are the most common known genes linked to breast cancer.
 Mutations in these genes are linked to an increased risk of breast and ovarian cancers, as well as other types of cancer.
-A man’s risk of breast cancer, as well as his risk for prostate cancer and other cancers, is also increased if he has a mutation in one of these genes.
-Learn more about hereditary breast and ovarian cancer in a 1-page fact sheet (available as a PDF) or in a more detailed guide on this website.
+Male breast cancer, as well as the risk for prostate cancer and other cancers, is also increased if there is a mutation in 1 of these genes.
+Learn more about hereditary breast and ovarian cancer in a more detailed guide on this website.

 Other gene mutations or hereditary conditions can increase a person’s risk of breast cancer.
 They are far less common than BRCA1 or BRCA2, and they do not increase the risk of breast cancer as much.
 Some of these genes and syndromes are: